 Life in The San Francisco Theater District

-San Francisco itself is known as a city with entertainment on every corner, but The Theater District is consistently one of the most exciting places to be.
-Positioned along Market Street between Union Square and the Civic Center, these historic theaters draw spectators from everywhere to see world-renowned shows.
+February 24, 2020San Francisco itself is known as a city with entertainment on every corner, but The Theater District (opens in a new tab) is consistently one of the most exciting places to be.
+Positioned along Market Street between Union Square and the Civic Center (opens in a new tab), these historic theaters draw spectators from everywhere to see world-renowned shows.
 Close to public transportation, entertainment, and many popular companies, San Francisco’s Mid-Market District is only going to get better with the final phase of Trinity Place.

 Neighborhood

-Although The City boasts plenty of great theaters and concert venues throughout its many neighborhoods, The San Francisco Theater District typically refers to the Mid-Market area around city hall.
-This area encompasses three major San Francisco districts: The Civic Center, The Tenderloin, and SoMa.
-Located truly in the heart of The City, public transportation in and out is a snap thanks to local SFMTA, BART, tech-shuttles, and bus stations along Market Street.
+Although The City boasts plenty of great theaters and concert venues throughout its many neighborhoods, The San Francisco Theater District typically refers to the Mid-Market area around city hall (opens in a new tab).
+This area encompasses three major San Francisco districts: The Civic Center (opens in a new tab), The Tenderloin, and SoMa (opens in a new tab).
+Located truly in the heart of The City, public transportation in and out is a snap thanks to local SFMTA (opens in a new tab), BART (opens in a new tab), tech-shuttles, and bus stations (opens in a new tab) along Market Street.
 No matter where you’re traveling in the Bay Area, The Theater District is a great place to choose your ideal transit option.
 Besides being accessible and filled with playhouses, the neighborhood also offers plenty of additional entertainment, food, and drinks.
 Some of our local happy hour favorites include:

 Venues